 It could be a vast medialis or adductor longus tear.

 When it comes to a tear, I am not sure the severity of it as well.
 Did you need surgery?
 Did you miss any training?
 What could you do or not do after it happened? etc.

 When it comes to the Clean & Jerk and back squat: The C&J has more of a focus as a hip dominant exercise compared to the squat.
 Plus the exercise is more dynamic so you move through the movements quicker than you do with a back squat.

 I would recommend working on improving tissue quality to start.
 Take the time to find the stretches that target your injured area and the foam rolling that targets these areas.
 Invest the time to fix this area.

-Focus in on hip dominant exercises for now and work on technique and low load quad dominant exercises.
+Focus on hip dominant exercises for now and work on technique and low load quad dominant exercises.

 Since you have injured the area around your knee, a dynamic warm-up in this area before your leg-focused workout is even more important.

 When it comes to which program to get, I would wait until Fix My Knee Pain is released.
 It will be coming out in March.

 What About Knee Braces for Squatting?

 What about using a knee brace for 90 degree squats for relatively light weight–15-20 reps?

 I am not sure what kind of knee brace you are referring to.
 There are numerous types out there and the second question that I would ask is why you are wearing it.